 - Meeting the University's qualifications and essential technical, academic, and institutional standards.

-Responsibilities of Accessibility Resources:
+Responsibilities of the Office of Accessibility Resources:

 - Determining eligibility for participation of students with disabilities in the accommodations process based upon a review of appropriate documentation.